PrecisionMechatronicsLab/PneuSoRD/README.md

 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/OverviewDiagram.png" alt="Overview of the Pneumatic Soft Robotics Controller (PneuSoRD), including the electronics driver board and National Instruments myRIO controller, which is connected to a single pump and air receiver, up to 5 proportional valves, and 26 on-off valves.
 Soft robotic glove reproduced with permission from [35].
 Copyright 2019, Mary Ann Liebert, Inc." width="600">
 </p>

-The Pneumatic Soft Robotics Driver (PneuSoRD) as shown in Fig. 2 is an open-source power electronics design for controlling pneumatic soft robotic actuators with a large number of simultaneous actuated chambers.
+The Pneumatic Soft Robotics Driver (PneuSoRD) is an open-source power electronics design for controlling pneumatic soft robotic actuators with a large number of simultaneous actuated chambers.
 This system is designed around the two major categories of valve types.
-On/Off valves Fig. 1a-c with single or multiple solenoids which each take a binary input and proportional valves Fig. 1d which can be driven from a variable DC voltage.
+On/Off valves with single or multiple solenoids which each take a binary input and proportional valves which can be driven from a variable DC voltage.
 Therefore, the PneuSoRD design encompasses a modular solution for each drive system: The "Proportional Drive" and the "On/Off Drive".
 Each module has been designed to be as generic as possible to allow control of a large range of valves with an available control strategy for each.
 These two modules can be driven by either a myRIO 1950 embedded controller through a real-time visual user interface with LabVIEW or an Arduino DUE.

 A link to the paper can be found [here]: <!-- http://www.reddit.com  TODO -->